-For Kline, becoming Pennsylvania Super Lawyers’ Top Point Getter for the 16th straight year was a first for any lawyer in any state.
+For Kline, becoming Pennsylvania Super Lawyers’ Top Point Getter for the 17th straight year was a first for any lawyer in any state.
 He has been recognized over the years for myriad legal victories, including his $8 billion punitive damages verdict in October 2019 against Johnson & Johnson in a Risperdal case.
-A past president of the Inner Circle of Advocates, Kline in January 2019 won a $41 million jury verdict for a Pennsylvania woman for injuries she suffered from three vaginal mesh devices designed and marketed by a Johnson & Johnson subsidiary.
-The verdict, which came after a five-week trial in Philadelphia Common Pleas Court, included $25 million in punitive damages.
+A past president of the Inner Circle of Advocates, Kline in 2019 also won jury verdicts of $80 million and $41 million in cases against Johnson &Johnson in transvaginal mesh cases.
 Kline was a leader in litigation involving victims of the Amtrak 188 derailment that resulted in a $265 million settlement.

 Super Lawyers is an independent service that rates outstanding lawyers from more than 70 practice areas who "have attained a high degree of peer recognition and professional achievement."
 The multi-phase selection process includes independent research, peer nominations and peer evaluations in voting across the state, followed by a Blue Ribbon Panel review.